Sony-Varghese/datascience-course/day5/python-errors.md

 TypeError: 'set' object is not subscriptable
 >>>
 ```
 This TypeError is indicating that the function or method is not subscriptable, means they are not indexable like a list.
-Here we use set,set does not allow you to call using index.
+Here we use set,set does not allow you to call elements using index.

 ### c) ValueError